fxm90/LightweightObservable/README.md

 ```

 #### – Subscribe to changes
-A subscriber will be informed at times, depending on the subclass of the observable:
+A subscriber will be informed at different times, depending on the subclass of the observable:

  - `PublishSubject`: Starts empty and only emits new elements to subscribers.
  - `Variable`: Starts with an initial value and replays it or the latest element to new subscribers.